DragonMinded/bemaniutils/README.md

 static directory inside your virtualenv.

 For example configurations, an example install script, and an example script to back up your MySQL instance, see the `examples/` directory.
+Note that several files have sections where you are expected to substitute your own values so please read over them carefully.

 # Contributing